rdkcentral/Thunder/Tools/doc/TagDescription.md

 # @stubgen:stub
 ### Description

-When we dont want to create a proxy implementation for a function we mark it with this tag.
+To avoid proxy implementation for a function, mark it with this tag.

-???
-May be those functions which doesnt make sense to call from the other side of the process boundary ???

 ### Example